sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 <img src="assets/applicationsetup10.png" width="500"/>

-If you do, you are ready to progress to the next QuickStart in this Series which will use this framework we have setup.
+If you do, you are ready to progress to the next QuickStart in this series. which will extend this framework.

 ![Footer](assets/sigma_footer.png)
 <!-- END -->